cctbx/cctbx_project/xfel/conda_envs/README.md

-# Psana Build Instructions
+# cctbx.xfel Build Instructions

-There are two environments in this directory.
-Psana_environment.yml is suitable for general use and contains the usual CCTBX dependencies plus psana and its dependencies.
-Psana_lcls_environment.yml should only be used at LCLS; it adds a local build of mpi4py that is required for running jobs on multiple psana nodes.
+The conda build environment psana_environment.yml is suitable for general use and contains the usual CCTBX dependencies plus psana and its dependencies.

-The build steps below were tested on Oct 28, 2020.
+The build steps below were tested on Aug 17, 2022.
 They should be done in a clean environment (no cctbx installation has been activated, etc.)

 Creating the conda environment (step `base`) may take up to ~20 min with no